First, you were worried about feeding your package. You got through that, and your colony grew.

 It’s important to note that aggression alone doesn’t necessarily mean the colony is without a queen.
 This coupled with other symptoms such as missing brood will help you diagnose the problem more accurately.

-4 Options for Dealing with a Queenless Hive and Getting Queenright
+4 Options for Dealing with a Queenless Beehive and Getting Queenright

 1. Give Them Some Open Worker Brood